shuntia/lunaris_core/PLUGINS.md

+# NOTE

+This document reflects a previous iteration and is partially outdated.
+The current direction is an ECS-first, headless core with broadcast events and optional UI via egui_tiles.
+See `PLANS.md` at the repository root for the up-to-date architecture plan and roadmap.

 # Lunatic Studio Plugin Development Guide

 Welcome to Lunatic Studio's plugin development framework.
 This guide is intended for developers who want to create plugins for Lunatic Studio using its command-driven, mailbox-based architecture.